hyperborea/heimdall/README.md

 Heimdall
 =============
 Heimdall is a free and open-source data visualization and business monitoring system.
 It's meant to run on-premise within your company network and leverages your existing databases.
-Collaboration is at its core, so everything you do can be shared and co-owned.
+Collaboration is at its core, so everything you do can be shared and co-owned, changes are pushed in realtime to users.

 Core concepts
 -------------